klvr/probreason/README.md

-# Probabilistic reasoning & information sampling
+# Information sampling

-### R-scripts for data extraction, cleaning and analysis.
+### R-scripts for data extraction, cleaning, and analysis.

 #### Raw and clean data only uploaded to OSF (due to GDPR).
 Link: